shrutaga/Ecommerce-ShippingGit/ReadMe.md

 ## Technologies used

-- node.js - Used for creating the backend server
-- react - To create the UI
-- MongoDB Atlab
-- Item 2b

 | Technology    |                           Usage                           |
 | ------------- | :-------------------------------------------------------: |
 | node.js       | To create the backend server and communicate to database. |